-Flowsheet and process description for manufacturing of fine chemicals like ferric ammonium citrate, phthalic Chaitanya Bharathi Institute of Technology (A)
+Flowsheet and process description for manufacturing of fine chemicals like ferric ammonium citrate, phthalic anhydride.

-anhydride.
 Comparison of phenol fluorobenzene process and benzene sulphate process.

 Tablet making, coating, granulation and granulation equipment.
 Preparation of capsules, extraction of crude drugs.
 Introduction to sterilization, risk factor, methods of sterilization like heating with bactericide, gaseous and radiation.